Renato Kehl: Career

-He was elected member of the Academia Nacional de Medicina in 1932, succeeding in Chair 93, which has as its patron.
+He was elected member of the Academia Nacional de Medicina in 1932, succeeding in Chair 93, which has Belisário Penna as its patron.

 Renato Kehl and eugenics in Brazil

 Renato Kehl's adherence to the ideas formulated by Francis Galton, the founder of the eugenics doctrine, allowed him to dedicate his career to organizing the Brazilian eugenics movement, especially between the 1910s and 1930s, a period in which racial theories and discussions about Brazilian nationality structured the way travelers, writers, intellectuals, and scientists interpreted Brazil.